 Inshore fishing gives you access to a large variety of fish species and fishing styles whether that’s using bait or working lures in and around structures or other features where fish are likely to be found.

-Pairing the best inshore spinning reel with a suitable rod with the correct power rating and action will allow you to make pin point casts especially on lighter setups.
+Pairing the right spinning reel with a suitable rod with the correct power rating and action will allow you to make pin point casts especially on lighter setups.

 Whilst a baitcaster may excel at casting larger lures long distances a spinning reel will normally perform better for closer range work or if using lighter lures or bait rigs.

-Inshore spinning reels need to be capable of standing up to the harsh environment that saltwater fishing imposes on your gear.
+Fishing reels need to be capable of standing up to the harsh environment that fishing in the sea imposes on your gear.

 Salt is highly corrosive and can wreck the internal gears of a reel if it is allowed to penetrate the reel housing.

-Although you could use a freshwater reel unfortunately they do not have the same level of protection from salt water that a saltwater spinning reel is designed for.
+Although you could use a freshwater reel unfortunately they do not have the same level of protection from salt water.

 Best Inshore Spinning Reels

-The Stradic Ci4+ is Shimano's preimium spinning reel and it is not only one of thesmoothest operating reels you will have use it is also one of the best sealed against the corrosive effects of salt water.
+The Stradic Ci4+ is Shimano’s premium spinning reel and it is not only one of the smoothest operating reels around it is also one of the highest sealed against the corrosive effects of sea water.

-Shimano pulled out all the stops when designing the Ci4+ and have built one of the best spinning reels ever.
+Shimano pulled out all the stops when designing the Ci4+ and have built one of the all time greats.